kmorrell27/UpperCrustCatering/_menus/weddings.md

 - Boneless Wings *Spicy for some heat or teriyaki for the timid*
 - Bruschetta *We chop, dice, then add garlic and the perfect amount of fresh basil for a classic that leaves you wanting just one more bite!*
 - Buffalo Chicken Wedges *Hand shredded chicken combined with our own hot sauce, cheeses & onions*
-- Stuffed Jalapeño Pepper Poppers *Plenty of spicy flavor but easy on the heat*
+- Pepper Poppers Stuffed with Jalapeño Cheese *Plenty of spicy flavor but easy on the heat*
 - Stuffed Cucumber Towers *A refreshing time tested appetizer with a creamy herb topping*
 - Bacon & Pimento Cheese Balls *Rolled in bacon bits and chopped pecans - the challenge is to eat only one!*